Olajesu-rebirth/index.html/README.md

       <h2>Projects</h2>
       <div class="project">
         <div class="project-title">Design, Construction, and Implementation of AMI (Advanced Metering Infrastructure) connected to the Power Distribution Network in Nigeria</div>
-        <p>Developed a smart Advanced Metering Infrastructure (AMI) framework with predictive analytics and IoT security for real-time energy monitoring in Nigeria.</p>
+        <p>Developed a smart Advanced Metering Infrastructure (AMI) framework which can be used for predictive analytics and IoT security for real-time energy monitoring in Nigeria.</p>
       </div>
     </section>